Skip to main content

 Trending Topics at App State Online

-Accreditation is a voluntary, nongovernmental review process that a school or program can undertake; the purpose is to validate its quality and commitment to established industry standards.
+Accreditation is a voluntary, nongovernmental review process that a school or program can undertake.
+The purpose is to validate quality and commitment to established industry standards.
 Accredited business schools, for example, are held to business industry standards and generally accepted best practices.
 Accreditation isn’t permanent; it must be renewed at regular intervals to ensure that the program or school has maintained its standards.

 Accreditation is an external quality review conducted by a team of academic or industry experts, usually peers or third-party experts; they volunteer their expertise and time to improve education in their respective fields.
 The Council for Higher Education Accreditation (CHEA) or the U.S. Department of Education (ED) must recognize these independent agents.